cbfacademy/intro-to-java-course/exercises/java-primitives/README.md

 #### :white_check_mark: Verify Your Implementation

+We've created a [unit test suite][5] to verify your solution.
 To verify that your code works as expected, run the `AppTest` tests.

 In your terminal, ensure that you are in the `java-primitives` folder.
 Then run the following command in your terminal.